 In the cold winter of 1990, at the age of eight, my family and I moved to the United Kingdom.
 This was the start of our eight-year journey in an English-speaking land; my father was pursuing his higher education while the rest of us five siblings (all girls) and mother (homemaker) began to carve* our life in the multicultural city of Manchester.

-We settled in a small, fully furnished, red-brick terrace house on Bellott Street.
+We settled in a small, fully furnished, red-brick terrace house.
 The house kept us happy and warm even in freezing temperatures.
 Over the years, Mama cheered the house up with her fabulous cooking and baking.
 We also welcomed two more siblings and two white British cats into our home.
+(The picture above is our home in Manchester after I was lucky enought to go back and visit in 2016!)

 Papa sent us to a nearby school.
 St. Marks was an ominous-looking* building, shaped almost like a cathedral.
 The narrow, dark stairways reminded me of dungeons, while the large classrooms were the exact opposite: they were brightly lit and decorated with the pupils’ hand-drawn artwork and murals*.
 Unlike primary schools in Malaysia, we didn’t have a school uniform, so I wore simple sweaters and jeans underneath my maroon coat every day.